-There is also a shuttle to the beach and a bus listen on the official Sentosa island website, so plenty of ways to get around easily.
+There is also a shuttle to the beach and a bus listed on the official Sentosa Island website, so plenty of ways to get around easily.

 I got a bunch of questions about where we were staying and if it was suitable for families.

 We were hosted at the Festive Hotel, which location-wise was perfect as it was midway of all the hotels and close to everything.

 This is also the only one of the hotels offering a “family room” which has bunks and trundle for the kids.